 If any of the items listed above are wrong on the property tax assessment, commercial property owners can appeal to the Cook County Assessor’s Office to correct that information and have the assessment reduced.

 Vacancies are another area in which the Cook County Assessor’s Office might not have the correct information.
-These rates are based on market occupancy rates for that property type, so a commercial owner should do some research first before filing an appeal.
+Appeals may correct vacant property overassessments on a one-year-only basis, based on diminished market value due to the unoccupied spaces.